vulnlog/vulnlog/README.md

 ###### Report From On

-Define on what release branches the reported vulnerability were found.
+Define on what release branches the reported vulnerability was found.

 | Function | Parameters                                | Return                                   |
 |----------|-------------------------------------------|------------------------------------------|